 - Language and Literacy-Talk about what they are making.
 Talk about colors, scents.
-Make letters and numbers out of the playdough, or flatten out a sheet of playdough and carve the letters with a pencil or popsicle stick.
+Make letters and numbers out of the clay, or flatten out a sheet of dough and carve the letters with a pencil or popsicle stick.
 Trying having the person make letters with the clay, such as is suggested with the Orton Gillingham Approach.

 - Fine and Gross Motor– Building, rolling, shaping, making…depending on the complexity of the task, a child can hone in on both fine and gross motor skills.
-You can add all sorts of things to your playdough-small plastic figures, rocks/stones, beads, buttons, punch holes in your creation and add a ribbon to hang…so much can be tied in to using playdough.
+You can add all sorts of things to your playdough-small plastic figures, rocks/stones, beads, buttons, punch holes in your creation and add a ribbon to hang…so much can be tied in to these activities.

 - Bilateral Coordination-Many kids struggle to use both hands at the same time to complete a task.
 Think of holding a steak steady on your plate with a fork in one hand, and slicing it with a knife in the other.
 That is a set of coordination skills that many take for granted.
 This is a task that can be practiced repeatedly using playdough.

-- Imaginary Play- So many kids on the spectrum struggle with this.
+- Imaginary Play- So many kiddos struggle with this concept.
 Playdough can be a great way to create “pretend” things and talk about them.
-Make fake money or fake food with your playdough and act out scenarios.
+Make fake money or fake food with your dough and act out scenarios.